Sushanth-Personal/Super-Notes-App/README.md

 **RESTful API Design:** Crafting modular backend services that are easily reusable in various applications.

+**Bootstrap for Styling:** Quickly creating a polished, responsive UI with Bootstrap components and utility classes.

 **Full-Stack Deployment:** Separately deploying frontend and backend services and managing inter-service communication on Render.com.

 # 🚀 Getting Started